CROH-Lab/Standard-Operating-Procedures/Coral Tissue Sampling and Storage Protocol.md

 4. Repeat step 2
 5. Repeat step 3, but take the sample from a different place as the DNA sample.
 Place the new microfragment in the RNA tube.
 6. Place both tubes in a labeled cryobox in the preferred method of storage (Reference [Sample Storage Table](#Table).

+### Method 2:
+1. Label two 1.5mL Eppendorf tubes as follows:
+ - "Individual ID", "DNA sample", the date.
+   - Fill with ~750uL of DMSO
+ - "Individual ID", "RNA sample", the date.
+   - Fill with ~750uL of RNALater
+Using a sterile syringe (gauge between 25G - 23G)
+2. Locate a healthy-looking portion of the coral
+    - Preferably with no signs of disease or damage
+3. Asperate the syringe to about 1mL
+4. Stick the tip of the syringe into the tissue multiple times (4x - 10x)
+     - If the polyps are large, stick the syringe directly into the polyp, aspirate the syringe to collect the tissue sample
+5. Transfer the collected tissue from the coral into the appropriate storage buffer by expelling the syringe to zero to deposit the collected tissue.
+- If more tissue is required, use a second sterile syringe and repeat steps 2-4.

 ## Holobiont sampling
 ### **<ins>Sonicator</ins>**